obonaventure/cnp3/book/network/network.rst

 .. index:: Time To Live (IP)

 The other fields of the IPv4 header are used for specific purposes.
 The first is the 8 bits `Time To Live (TTL)` field.
-This field was introduced in IPv4 to avoid the risk of having an IPv4 packet caught in an infinite loop due to a transient or permanent error in routing tables.
+This field is used by IPv4 to avoid the risk of having an IPv4 packet caught in an infinite loop due to a transient or permanent error in routing tables [#fttl]_.
 Consider for example the situation depicted in the figure below where destination `D` uses address `11.0.0.56`.
-If `S` sends a packet towards this destination, the packet will be forwarded to router `B` that will forward it to router `C` that will forward it back to router `A`.
+If `S` sends a packet towards this destination, the packet will be forwarded to router `B` that will forward it to router `C` that will forward it back to router `A`...

 .. figure:: fig/network-fig-164-c.png
    :align: center